ruimin1231/Unsupervised-Machine-Learning-to-Cryptocurrencies/README.md

-# **Written Report on the Credit Risk Evaluation - Supervised Machine Learning**
+# **Unsupervised Machine Learning**

 ---

 ## **Overview**

-The purpose of this project is to analyze and predict the credit card risk from the LendingClub through examing the algorithms of supervised machine learning.
-This project will oversample the data using *Naive RandomOverSampler* and *SMOTE Oversampling* algorithms, and undersample the data using the *ClusterCentroids* algorithm, then it will generate a combinatorial approach of over-and undersampling using the *SMOTEEN(Combination Sampling)* algorithm.
-This analysis is included in the *Challenge_Resources* folder.

-creating an analysis for your clients who are preparing to get into the cryptocurrency market.
-Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers. create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
+The project aims to create an analysis for the clients who are preparing to get into the cryptocurrency market.
+It includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
-To group the cryptocurrencies, Martha decided on a clustering algorithm.
-She’ll use data visualizations to share her findings with the board.
+To group the cryptocurrencies, I decided on a clustering algorithm and visualize the findings with the clients.

-## **Data Source**

-The source of data is obtained from the LendingClub, a peer-to-peer lending services company.
-This data consists of 115675 rows and 86 columns with the customers' loan status.

 ## **Results**
+# Create an elbow curve to find the best value for K.
+# Creating a 3D-Scatter with the PCA data and the clusters
+# Create a hvplot.scatter plot using x="TotalCoinsMined" and y="TotalCoinSupply".

 ###**1.
 Naive Random Oversampling**